If you want to contribute to Baserow you need to setup the development environment on

 If you are familiar with git and docker-compose run these commands to launch baserow’s dev environment locally, otherwise please start from the Installing Requirements section below.

 $ git clone --branch master https://gitlab.com/bramw/baserow.git $ cd baserow $ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up $ # OR use our ./dev.sh script which also ensures your dev containers run as your user $ ./dev.sh --build

 If you haven’t already installed docker and docker-compose on your computer you can do so by following the instructions on https://docs.docker.com/desktop/ and https://docs.docker.com/compose/install/.

-Docker version 20.10.0 is the minimum required to build Baserow.
+Docker version 19.03 is the minimum required to build Baserow.
+It is strongly advised however that you install the latest version of Docker available: 20.10.
 Please check that your docker is up to date by running

 You will also need git installed which you can do by following the instructions on https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/ .